regen-network/gocuke/README.md

 `gocuke.DocString` or `gocuke.DataTable` should be used as the last argument in a step definition if the step uses a doc string or data table.

+### `Cleanup` Methods

+Test suites that define a `Cleanup` method will have that method called at the end of testing (regardless of whether the test was successful).

 ### Property-based testing using Rapid

 Property-based tests using https://github.com/flyingmutant/rapid can be